Environment of Iowa: Water

 As in most of the U.S., surface water in Iowa is not safe to drink untreated, contamination by agricultural runoff including nitrates, herbicides, pesticides, and animal waste being common.
 Municipal water supplies are typically heavily chlorinated, this chlorine, combined with high nitrate levels, often give municipal water a strong smell, and the limestone bedrock in much of the state causes hard water.

-Some communities, such as Iowa City resort to additional carbon filtration and lime softening coagulation-sedimentation to make the water more palatable.
-Water treatment is effective but comes at a price; while the Des Moines' advanced filtration system has led to water quality ranked among the nation's best.
+Some communities, such as Iowa City, resort to additional carbon filtration and lime softening coagulation-sedimentation to make the water more palatable.
 In January 2015, the Des Moines Water Works "sued drainage districts in three northern Iowa counties, claiming the tiles there act as a conduit that accelerates the movement of fertilizer from farm fields into Iowa waterways".
 Between 2010 and 2015 more than 60 Iowa cities and towns had high nitrate levels in drinking water.

 In 2015, there were a record number of beach closures because of harmful algal bloom in Iowa.